anandu06dev/ng4StarterKit/README.md

 The bounded context pattern in Domain-Driven Design defines areas in a domain model by decomposing a domain inside a domain.
 In an service-based environment the bounded context marks the boundaries of a service.
 This is similar to feature modules where we mark the boundries based on features.
-Applying the bounded context pattern to feature modules allows us to structure modules by an domain driven approach.
+Applying the bounded context pattern to feature modules allows us to structure modules with a domain-driven approach.
 The following meta model illustrates the interaction between the bounded context pattern and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)